-321 Table 1 Vaisala meteorological radiosondes and their use with additional research sensors
+Table 1.
+Vaisala meteorological radiosondes and their use with additional research sensors.

-323 The first experiments were with the analogue RS80 radiosonde.
-The RS80 used a sequence of audio tones to send its 324 PTU measurements, and it also provided an additional channel to relay LORAN (a LOng RAnge Navigation system 325 using very low frequency) positioning signals, later entirely superseded by satellite GPS (Global Positioning System).

-326 As LORAN was not implemented in the Reading Meteorology Department's radiosonde system, this offered a spare

-327 channel to send additional data, through an analogue voltage-to-frequency converter varying within a few percent of

-328 100 kHz.
-This signal was recovered as a voltage, by passing the modulated 100 kHz signal to a phase-locked loop
+The first experiments were with the analogue RS80 radiosonde.
+The RS80 used a sequence of audio tones to send its PTU measurements, and it also provided an additional channel to relay LORAN (a LOng RAnge Navigation system using very low frequency) positioning signals, later entirely superseded by satellite GPS (Global Positioning System).
+As LORAN was not implemented in the Reading Meteorology Department's radiosonde system, this offered a spare channel to send additional data, through an analogue voltage-tofrequency converter varying within a few percent of 100 kHz.
+This signal was recovered as a voltage, by passing the modulated 100 kHz signal to a phase-locked loop (PLL), and the tracking voltage logged with a 12 bit analogue to digital converter.
+Time stamping of the radiosonde data and PLL data on separate logging computers allowed the two different files to be aligned.
+Regular switching to full scale at the radiosonde end was also applied to allow correction for non-linearity and thermal drift.

-- 329 (PLL), and the tracking voltage logged with a 12bit analogue to digital converter.
-Time stamping of the radiosonde - data and PLL data on separate logging computers allowed the two different files to be aligned.
-Regular switching to - full scale at the radiosonde end was also applied to allow correction for non-linearity and thermal drift. - 332 - Limitations from single channel analogue transfer led to a more extensive digital data acquisition system (RS80DAS), fitted in a cavity within the RS80 (Figure 6b).
+Limitations from single-channel analogue transfer led to a more extensive digital data acquisition system (RS80DAS), fitted in a cavity within the RS80 (Fig. 6b).
 The modem used was chosen for signalling tones (1200/2200 Hz) outside the audio frequencies already used for the RS80's meteorological data.
-Samples from four 16bit ADC channels were formatted by a microcontroller and sent to the modem for onward transmission, decoded by a further modem at the receiver to yield a serial data stream.
-This arrangement provided a much more temperature stable system (15 mV error in 5 V full scale across a 60 °C temperature change), and, importantly, could convey simultaneous data from multiple sensors (Harrison, 2005a). - 340
+Samples from four 16 bit analogue-to-digital converter (ADC) channels were formatted by a microcontroller and sent to the modem for onward transmission, decoded by a further modem at the receiver to yield a serial data stream.

+This arrangement provided a much more temperature stable system (15 mV error in 5 V full scale across a 60 °C temperature change) and, importantly, could convey simultaneous data from multiple sensors (Harrison, 2005a).

-341 When a subsequent radiosonde design, the RS92, was introduced, its smaller dimensions meant that it was no longer 342 possible to fit the existing data acquisition interface within the radiosonde.
-The RS92 was digital, with special 343 provision for sending additional data when deployed as an ozonesonde.
-A new data acquisition system was designed 344 to generate a data stream which mimicked that expected from the sensor in the ozone application.
-For this, the data 345 was buffered in bursts at the rapid rate required by the radiosonde, using a first-in-first-out (FIFO) shift register.
-The 346 complete system was called PANDORA (for Progammable ANalogue and Digital Operational Radiosonde 347 Accessory), which was physically attached to the RS92 radiosonde using cable ties (Figure 6c).
-It provided four 348 16bit and two 10bit analogue channels, and regulated power supplies for the sensors connected.
-The radiosonde's 349 meteorological data was shown to be unaffected by the PANDORA's addition (Harrison et al, 2012).
+When a subsequent radiosonde design, the RS92, was introduced, its smaller dimensions meant that it was no longer possible to fit the existing data acquisition interface within the radiosonde.
+The RS92 was digital, with special provision for sending additional data when deployed as an ozonesonde.
+A new data acquisition system was designed to generate a data stream which mimicked that expected from the sensor in the ozone application.
+For this, the data were buffered in bursts at the rapid rate required by the radiosonde, using a first-in-first-out (FIFO) shift register.
+The complete system was called PANDORA (for Programmable ANalogue and Digital Operational Radiosonde Accessory), which was physically attached to the RS92 radiosonde using cable ties (Fig. 6c).
+It provided four 16 bit and two 10 bit analogue channels, and regulated power supplies for the sensors connected.
+The radiosonde's meteorological data were shown to be unaffected by the PANDORA system's addition (Harrison et al., 2012).

 With more soundings undertaken for an increasing range of different scientific objectives, the inherent versatility became time consuming to implement, as, for each custom system constructed for a particular application, individual wiring and software was required.
-A much more adaptable system, PANDORA3, was devised, based on stackable sensor boards mounted above each other (Figure 7a), with a consistent physical form and arrangement of connectors on each of the sensor boards.
-Each sensor board carries its own microcontroller (or microcontrollers), which only returns data to the PANDORA3 when polled with its specific address.
-This allows the PANDORA3 to configure itself and format its data stream automatically for whatever combination of sensors is fitted.
+A much more adaptable system, PANDORA4, was devised, based on stackable sensor boards mounted above each other (Fig. 7a), with a consistent physical form and arrangement of connectors on each of the sensor boards.
+Each sensor board carries its own microcontroller (or microcontrollers), which only returns data to PANDORA4 when polled with its specific address.
+This

-Some agencies and individuals monitor radiosonde transmissions in their nearby airspace.
+&lt;sup>10Some agencies and individuals monitor radiosonde transmissions in their nearby airspace.
 Changes from the routine radiosonde data transmission formats may attract additional attention.

-The acronym PANDORA also discourages opening of the box, and other tampering, so has been retained.
+&lt;sup>11The acronym PANDORA also discourages opening of the box, and other tampering, and so has been retained.